planaria158/BERT-antibody-antigen-binding-energy/README.md

-# A-Alpha Bio homework submitted by Mark Thompson.
-May 7, 2024
+#  A study in using BERT to calculater antibody-antigen binding  May 2024

 ## Overview: